Musicians Hall of Fame and Museum: 2022 (7th)

 The Induction Ceremony was hosted by Phil Vassar.
-Guest performers including: Rodney Crowell, Steve Miller, Wendy Moten and Mike Farris.
-The Special performer performances Linda Chambers, executive vice president & chief operating officer.
+Guest performers included Rodney Crowell, Steve Miller, Wendy Moten and Mike Farris.

 Closing and reopening

 In February 2010, under the rules of eminent domain, the city of Nashville purchased the MHOF property in order to make room for the Music City Center (new convention center).
-On August 29, 2013 the MHOF reopened on the first floor of the historic Nashville Municipal Auditorium just off the James Robertson Parkway exit at 401 Gay Street, Nashville, TN 37219.
+On August 29, 2013, the MHOF reopened on the first floor of the historic Nashville Municipal Auditorium just off the James Robertson Parkway exit at 401 Gay Street, Nashville, TN 37219.
 The 200,000 square foot building houses the historic 10,000 seat Municipal Auditorium.
-The 68,000 sq. ft. exhibit floor, which was also Nashville's first convention center, will now house the museums artifacts and museum.
+The 68,000 sq. ft. exhibit floor, which was also Nashville's first convention center, will now house the museum and its artifacts.